ak799/Leaf-Classification-Kaggle-Minor/README.md

 **leaf-start.ipynb** - It has all the basic steps of dataset importing and splitting the dataset into train and test dataset.

-**classifier-comparison** - It has the performance and accuracy of 10 scikit-learn algorithms.
+**classifier-comparison.ipynb** - It has the performance and accuracy of 10 scikit-learn algorithms.